tuupola/esp_mipi/README.md

 ## Usage

 First initialise both ESP SPI driver and ILI9341 itself.
-See for pin settings.
-All default settings will work with M5Stack.
+SPI speed and pins can be changed with `$ make menuconfig`.
+Default settings will work with M5Stack.
 Other than that the driver provides only putpixel and blit functions.
 It is meant to be used with external graphics library such as [copepod](https://github.com/tuupola/copepod).

 ```c
 #include <driver/spi_master.h>